mrandersen7/folding/README.md

 ### Before you proceed

-  Comlpexity of the problem aside, one of the current barriers to protein folding is computational ability.
+  Complexity of the problem aside, one of the current barriers to protein folding is computational ability.
 The proceess involved are complex and take time even with state of the art systems.
 In contrast to other subnets, this specific miner process can take hours.
 There are 3 mdrun functions, each will output a projected time when run.
 The first two will be about the same length, with the third taking about an order of magnitude longer.
 However, this is to run each run to 50,000 steps.
 If you wish to run a shorter simluation, you can use the maxh argument in each mdrun to limit how long you would like to spend (You can also limit steps if you prefer).
 Your simulations can be resumed later, or even continued with the "incomplete" data, but you should be aware of the timescale involved with undertaking this process first

 ## Background